 My thanks to the Regan, Donohoe and Winstanley families for the loan of and permission to use the items illustrated in this article.

 The example of the Pension Card in this article has been extracted from the WFA's Pension Archive.
-This archive is available for WFA members via THIS LINK
+This archive is available to WFA members via the WFA Member Login.

 Adam Winstanley is a university academic and qualified genealogist.